-The subject property is located in between two multi-tenant commercial centers on one of the City's primary commercial corridors.
-Existing uses along this block of Newport Boulevard include, but are not limited to, hotels, restaurants, salons, mini warehousing, automobile services, and single-family homes.
-The rear of the subject property abuts 126 Isabella Avenue and 2417 Elden Ave, residential properties that are zoned R2-MD (Multiple-Family Residential District, Medium Density).
+The subject property is located on one of the City's primary commercial corridors.
+Other existing uses along this block of Newport Boulevard include, but are not limited to, restaurants, specialty shops, a grocery store, bowling alley, and a movie theater.